RoboJackets/apiary/docs/admins/api/endpoints.rst

 Endpoints
 =========

+.. vale write-good.E-Prime = NO

-This list includes the endpoints that are most heavily used and maintained, but is not comprehensive.
+This list includes the endpoints that are most heavily used and maintained, but isn't comprehensive.
-If you are looking for an endpoint to perform a specific operation not listed here, ask in :slack:`apiary`.
+If you're looking for an endpoint to perform a specific operation not listed here, ask in :slack:`apiary`.

 All endpoints require an ``Authorization`` header with an OAuth access token, and an ``Accept`` header set to ``application/json``.